kingcheng12/MINST_analysis/README.md

 # MNIST_analysis
-Analyze MINST data set as final project for STA 561 of Duke University
+Analyze MNIST data set as final project for STA 561 of Duke University